caseybreen/gompertztrunc/readme.md

 # gompertztrunc

-## About the package
+## About the package – in progress

-`gompertztrunc` is a package for R that allows for the estimation of hazard ratios from doubly-truncated data.
+`gompertztrunc` is a package for R for estimating Gompertz distributions from doubly-truncated data using maximum likelihood estimation.

-The main function is the